Commercial Vehicle Accident Attorneys in Seattle, Washington

 T-bone collisions, also known as a side impact or broadside collision, involving commercial vehicles or semi-trucks occur when the front end of one vehicle strikes the side of a semi-truck or tractor-trailer.
 These types of collisions can occur at intersections or bends in the roadway.
 Commercial vehicles or semi-trucks require much more distance to come to a complete stop.
-The use of “rolling stops” by commercial vehicles or semi-trucks drivers can be a cause of side impact collisions and is illegal and dangerous.
-Other causes of side impact collisions include improper left turn; inclement weather or poor visibility; faulty or poorly maintained braking or steering systems; lack of visible signs; and blind intersections.
+The use of “rolling stops” by commercial vehicles or semi-trucks drivers can be a cause of side-impact collisions and is illegal and dangerous.
+Other causes of side-impact collisions include improper left turn; inclement weather or poor visibility; faulty or poorly maintained braking or steering systems; lack of visible signs; and blind intersections.

-If a commercial vehicle or semi-truck driver loses control and the truck starts sliding, the commercial vehicles or semi-truck is likely to roll over due to natural forces.
+If a commercial vehicle or semi-truck driver loses control and the truck starts sliding, the commercial vehicle or semi-truck is likely to roll over due to natural forces.
 Rollover collisions can be preventable if drivers and trucking companies properly follow federal and state regulations.

 Wet Roads: it is more common for jackknifing to occur when the roads are slick.

 Increased Speed: A 10 mph increase in the posted speed limit increases the odds of a jackknife by 49 percent for combination trucks.

 Poor Lighting Conditions: Poor lighting conditions increase the odds of a jackknife by 43%.

 Bad Weather: In a single-vehicle fatal crash, the odds of a jackknife are 3.22 times higher during adverse weather conditions.